Megafunk/MassSample/README.md

 <a name="mass-pm-ai-zg"></a>
 #### 5.3.1 `ZoneGraph`
 <!-- FIXME: Add screenshots and examples. -->
-In-level splines and shapes that use config defined lanes to direct crowd entities around!
+In-level splines and shapes that use config defined lanes to direct zonegraph pathing things around!
 Think sidewalks, roads etc.

 <a name="mass-pm-ai-st"></a>
 #### 5.3.2 `StateTree`